zhenning/riak_wiki/pages/Riak/Concepts/MapReduce-Search-2i-Comparison.md

 ## Riak Search

-[[Riak Search]] is used to perform SOLR style queries.
+[[Riak Search]] enables structured documents to be indexed and queried by a SOLR-like syntax.
 This means that a rich query syntax is available for free-text queries.
 Riak Search is primarily meant as a way to index prosaic data along with its relevant metadata.

 ## Secondary Indexes

-[[Secondary Indexes]] are a new feature supported in Riak 1.0 that allow users to create indexes by adding metadata to Riak objects.
-They are best used to allow easy retrieval of objects tags.
-With Secondary Indexes, it's used to model one-to-many relationships.
-For example, a blog post could be tagged with all of it categories, and be then retrieved by those categories.
+[[Secondary Indexes]] are a new feature of Riak 1.0 that allow users to create indexes by adding metadata to Riak objects.
+A common use case would be the retrieval of objects by tag.
+With Secondary Indexes, it's relatively simple to model one-to-many and many-to-many relationships.
+For example, a blog post could be tagged with all of its categories, and be then retrieved by any of those categories.

 ## Comparison